python-hospital/django-doctor/README.md

 # Django Doctor

-django-doctor is a Django pluggable app for checking the operational status of a Django installation.
+django-doctor is a Django pluggable application for checking the operational status of a Django installation.
 It includes checking that caching and storage is correctly set up, that email is working, etc.

 This is an early draft, so use it at your own risk.

 ## Installation